-Ozias Moore received his B.S. in Business Administration from the University of Pittsburgh, an M.S. in Engineering from the University of Pennsylvania, and an M.S. and Ph.D. in Industrial and Labor Relations from Cornell University.
-He joined the Department of Management at Lehigh University in the Fall 2016.
+Ozias Moore joined the Department of Management at Lehigh University in 2016.
+He received his B.S. in Business Administration from the University of Pittsburgh, an M.S. in Engineering from the University of Pennsylvania, and an M.S. and Ph.D. in Human Resource Studies from Cornell University.

 - Bell, B. S., & Moore, O. A. (Forthcoming).
 Learning, training, and development in organizations: Emerging trends, recent advances, and future directions.
 In N. Anderson, D. Ones, H. Sinangil, & C. Viswesvaran (Eds.), Handbook of Industrial, Work & Organizational Psychology (2nd ed.).
 Thousand Oaks, CA: Sage.